bloominstituteoftechnology/JavaScript-IV/README.md

 ## Assignment Description

-You already pretty much know all about classes but you're used to seeing them built in the following context:
+You already pretty much know all about classes but you're used to seeing them built in the following contextt:

 ```js
 function Person(personAttributes)  {